We're happy to share another huge update with you!

 Use the location that is set up on your Facebook page.
-Don't forget to select the radius, hitting the appropriate button;
+Don't forget to select the radius, by hitting the appropriate button;

 Choose the location manually including or excluding countries, cities, states, and regions, but you can't select the exact address due to the API restriction.

 If several pages are selected, geo-targeting is set dynamically based on your Facebook page address.
-In Detailed Targeting you can specify the interests of your audience.
-Just start typing and you'll get some suggestions.
+In Detailed Targeting, you can specify the interests of your audience.
+Just start typing, and you'll get some suggestions.

 If you choose Saved audiences, you can create Saved and Custom Audiences in the Audience Manager in Facebook Ads Manager.
 If you have some, you'll see them in the drop-down.

 Add a CTA to your post (call-to-action button).
 It provides a valuable way for customers to learn more, book appointments, or make a purchase when they click it.
 CTA is a one-click way for people to interact with your business.
-Pick a button that drives the behavior you'd like visitors to your page to take.
+Pick a button that drives the behaviour you'd like visitors to your page to take.

 CTA options that you can select from depend on the boost post objective and page industry.